Esmeralda (The Hunchback of Notre-Dame): Character history

-While she stays in the cell at Notre Dame, she slowly becomes friendly with Quasimodo and is able to look past his misshapen exterior.
+While she stays in the cell at Notre-Dame, she slowly becomes friendly with Quasimodo and is able to look past his misshapen exterior.
 Quasimodo gives her a high-pitched whistle, one of the few things he can still hear, and instructs her to use it whenever she needs help.
 One day, Esmeralda spots Phoebus walking past the cathedral.
 She asks Quasimodo to follow the captain, but when Quasimodo finds where Phoebus is, he sees Phoebus leaving his fiancée's house.
 Quasimodo tells him that Esmeralda wants to see him: Phoebus, believing Esmeralda to be dead, believes Quasimodo to be a devil summoning him to Esmeralda in Hell, and flees in terror.
 Quasimodo returns and says he did not find Phoebus.

 For weeks Esmeralda and Quasimodo live a quiet life, whilst Frollo hides in his private chambers thinking about what to do next.
 One night, he brings his master key to Esmeralda's room.
 The girl wakes up and is paralyzed with terror until Frollo pins her to the bed with his body and tries to rape her.
 Unable to fight him off, Esmeralda grabs the whistle and frantically blows it.
 Before Frollo can make sense of her actions, Quasimodo picks him up, slams him against the wall, and beats him with the intention of killing him.
 Before Quasimodo can finish, Frollo stumbles into the moonlight pouring in from a far window.
 Quasimodo sees who Esmeralda's attacker is, and drops him in surprise.
 Frollo fumes with fury, and tells Esmeralda that no one will have her if he cannot, before leaving the cathedral.

-Frollo finds Gringoire and informs him that the Parlement has voted to remove Esmeralda from the sanctuary, and intends to order soldiers to forcibly accomplish the task.
+Frollo finds Gringoire and informs him that the Parliament has voted to remove Esmeralda from the sanctuary, and intends to order soldiers to forcibly accomplish the task.
 Gringoire reluctantly agrees to save the girl, and formulates a plan with Frollo.
-The next night, Gringoire leads all the Parisian Gypsies to Notre Dame to rescue Esmeralda.
-Mistakenly responding to this, Quasimodo retaliates and uses Notre Dame's defenses to fight the Gypsies, thinking that these people want to turn in Esmeralda.
+The next night, Gringoire leads all the Parisian Gypsies to Notre-Dame to rescue Esmeralda.
+Mistakenly responding to this, Quasimodo retaliates and uses Notre-Dame's defenses to fight the Gypsies, thinking that these people want to turn in Esmeralda.
 News of this soon comes to King Louis XI, and he sends soldiers (including Phoebus) to end the riot and hang Esmeralda.
-They reach Notre Dame in time to save Quasimodo, who is outnumbered and unable to prevent the Gypsies from storming the Gallery of Kings.
+They reach Notre-Dame in time to save Quasimodo, who is outnumbered and unable to prevent the Gypsies from storming the Gallery of Kings.
 The Gypsies are slaughtered by the king's men, while Quasimodo (who has not realised that the soldiers wish to hang Esmeralda) runs to Esmeralda's room.
 He goes into a panic when she is nowhere to be found.